 For construction equipment like excavators, these norms are critical.
 Non-road engines contribute heavily to emissions on job sites.
 Desi Machines showcases BS6-compliant machinery, helping you pick equipment that meets modern standards.

 BS3 engines, initiated in 2005, were the first step towards clean technology.
-More pollution was permitted in these, not suitable for urban areas.
+More pollution was permitted in these, which are not suitable for urban areas.
 BS4 engines, introduced in 2010, made regulations tighter for clearer air.

-The Emission limits are also the main difference between BS3, BS4, and BS6 engines.
+The emission limits are also the main difference between BS3, BS4, and BS6 engines.
 BS3 has a limit of 2.0 g/kWh of nitrogen oxide (NOx) and 0.2 g/kWh of particulate matter (PM).
 These are higher figures that create smog and medical problems.

 BS4 engines lower NOx to 1.5 g/kWh and PM to 0.1 g/kWh.
 BS6 engines go even further, limiting NOx to 0.4 g/kWh and PM to 0.02 g/kWh.
 This BS6 engine reduces particulate matter (PM) by 80% and NOx by 68% compared to BS4, making operations cleaner.